aspiers/linear-tools/README.md

 data in your Linear workspace, and is only lightly tested.
 It should be safe, but make sure you check everything as you go.

-To be safe, currently it stops execution after the first issue in the for loop.
-Remove the corresponding `break` if you're feeling brave.

 Usage is as follows:

     yarn linear label demote 'Name of workspace label' 'Name of team to demote to'